pomopa/Data-Visualization-IBM-Certificate/README.md

-# Data-Visualization-IBM-Certificate
+# 📝 Data Visualization IBM Certificate
+##  Author: Pol Monné Parera

-This repository contains my hands-on labs for the Data Visualization course offered by IBM on Coursera as part of the Data Scientist Professional certificate.
+This repository showcases the hands-on labs i developed as part of the Data Visualization course offered by IBM on Coursera in my path to obtaining the IBM Data Scientist Professional certification they ofer on the same site.

+## 🧩 Technologies Used
+- **Jupyter Notebook**
+- **Python 3**
+- **Python Libraries, among them: Matplotlib, Seaborn, Pandas and Dash**